 What Causes Mesothelioma?

 The only cause of mesothelioma is exposure to asbestos.
 The question comes down to where and how the victim was exposed to the carcinogen.
 Mesothelioma usually occurs decades after the person is exposed to the asbestos.
 Invisible asbestos particles are breathed into the lungs or swallowed into the digestive system.
 Some of those particles become stuck in delicate body tissue, which leads to scarring.
-After many years, some people undergo DNA changes and it leads to pleural or peritoneal mesothelioma.
+After many years, some people undergo DNA changes and it leads to pleural mesothelioma or peritoneal mesothelioma.
 (Cancer.org).

 Alabama Sites of Asbestos Exposure